nagama98/final_project/replit.md

 - ✓ Removed Settings tab from sidebar navigation as requested
 - ✓ Cleaned up unused imports in sidebar component (Calculator, TrendingUp, Bot, Database, Settings, Shield)
 - ✓ Simplified sidebar to show only: Dashboard, Applications, New Application, Customers, Documents
+- ✓ Updated new application form logic to use modal dialog instead of separate page
+- ✓ Integrated new application form directly into applications page
+- ✓ Removed separate /new-application route and page component
+- ✓ Enhanced user experience with modal-based form submission
 - ✓ Verified application functionality with all features working correctly

 ## Previous Changes (July 16, 2025)